► Full reveal soon at the 2018 Geneva motor show

 If so, it’s this version that may be best placed to employ a hybrid powertrain.

-Will the AMG GT4 have boot space as well as knee room?
+Mercedes AMG GT4: boot space and knee room?

 There should be space for four suitcases under that hatchback tailgate, which may sport a motorised spoiler on its bootlip, unlike the show car.